DawnDeWaay/tdd-amplify-react/README.md

 React creates a [single page web application](https://en.wikipedia.org/wiki/Single-page_application).
 This means that the React state does not [persist](<https://en.wikipedia.org/wiki/Persistence_(computer_science)>) beyond a web page refresh.
 In other words, if you refresh your browser page you will loose all of notes you created.

-Since Cypress tests the application in a browser, this is most logical place to test this user expectation.
+Since Cypress tests the application in a browser, this is the most logical place to test this user expectation.

 ```js
 it("should load previously saved notes on browser refresh", () => {